-Welcome all Hpathy listeners to another great and fabulous Hpathy Quiz!
+Welcome all Hpathy viewers to another great and fabulous Hpathy Quiz!
 A random case from my files will be presented and you, the audience, will be asked to guess the remedy.
-But first, I see my daughter, Shana, is here with her somewhat timely announcements!
+But first, I see my daughter, Shana, is here with her timely announcements!
 Take it away, Shana!

 First of all, happy birthday to me.
 I turn 25 April 22nd.